-On the plus side, as the images show, it really does have lovely delicate flowers and attractive foliage.
+On the plus side, as the images show, it really has lovely delicate flowers and attractive foliage.
 It is a deciduous climbing plant, which means it is not evergreen and drops its leaves in the autumn.
 It looks good trailing over walls, see image below.
-It is very easy to grow, try stopping it; Russian Vine will grow almost anywhere although Fallopia do have a preference for sun where it will flower best, and with well drained soil.
+It is very easy to grow, try stopping it; Russian Vine will grow almost anywhere although Fallopia do prefer sun where it will flower best, and with well-drained soil.
 It is also tolerant of semi shade, and of poor soil and it is fully hardy down to H7.
 A rich soil will tend to produce more leaves than flowers.
 From this you can rightly guess it will grow pretty well anywhere.

 It belongs to pruning group 11 and can be pruned in the Spring.
 However, it would be hard work and optimistic to think that a Russian Vine could be kept in check by regular pruning.
 There not enough pruning hours in the day bearing in mind it can grow 12 meters in a season.
 It makes Wisteria look timid.
 Its size and fast growth means that it is a climber that you only plant if you really need this type of plant.
 I once inherited a Fallopia which grew over a not very well maintained out building, into which the vine quickly forced it's tendrils and within a short period of time the building became even less well maintained.